numpy/numpy/doc/source/reference/c-api/array.rst

    I.e. NumPy will still consider this a "legacy" DType and use old code paths where applicable, but use new features as they become available.

    If used, this slot is required to be the first slot.
+The ``ArrFuncs`` fields are copied, but you may also set them via the slots below.
+   (This allows backporting e.g. sorts, although NumPy 2.4+ does support a new way to implement sorts.)

    .. versionadded:: 2.5